 What is SIBO?

-There are many different causes or risk factors for SIBO, and in some cases people may have more than one contributing factor.
-Remember, SIBO is usually due to an overgrowth of bacteria in your small intestine that are normally found in your large intestine.
+There are many different causes or risk factors for small intestinal bacterial overgrowth, and in some cases people may have more than one contributing factor.
+Remember, SIBO is due to an overgrowth of bacteria in your small intestine that are normally found in your large intestine.
 It’s not that the bacteria itself are bad per se, they've just found their way to the wrong place in your body.
 The real cause of SIBO is whatever caused the bacteria to proliferate or “overgrow” in the first place.

 Problems with the way the bowels contract or function can lead to SIBO.
 Normally the migrating motor complex (MMC) helps clear the bowels of debris.
-Dysfunction of the MMC, specifically phase III of the MMC can lead to SIBO and is present in patients with irritable bowel syndrome (IBS), diabetes, intestinal pseudo-obstruction and people who use narcotic drugs.
+Dysfunction of the MMC, specifically phase III of the MMC can lead to SIBO and is present in patients with irritable bowel syndrome (IBS), diabetes, intestinal pseudo-obstruction, small bowel diverticulosis, and people who use narcotic drugs.
 Gastroparesis is another motility disorder that can cause SIBO in certain people.

-Other conditions which can affect intestinal motility include systemic sclerosis (formerly known as scleroderma) and radiation treatment for cancer, which leads to radiation enterocolitis.
+Other conditions which can affect intestinal motility and lead to SIBO include systemic sclerosis (formerly known as scleroderma) and radiation treatment for cancer, which leads to radiation enterocolitis.

-Anatomic changes can cause SIBO by altering the normal movement or flow in the digestive tract.
+Anatomic changes in the digestive or intestinal tract can cause SIBO by altering the normal movement or flow in the digestive tract.
 Anatomic changes that can cause SIBO include:

 - adhesions from previous abdominal surgeries